Will I Get Full Custody of My Kids?

 Your everyday interactions with and knowledge of your children are vital to your case.
 The Court analyzes your dedication to and relationship with members of your family so that an informed decision can be made regarding your future with them.

 Your actions and attitude are among many variables during divorce proceedings that can affect the division of your parental rights.
 Your case deserves the full care and attention of an experienced attorney.
-Matt Liebenhaut, divorce attorney for Tallahassee and surrounding areas, will look after the best interests of you and your children and help you make a more comfortable future.
+Bryan Hesser, divorce attorney for Tallahassee and surrounding areas, will look after the best interests of you and your children and help you make a more comfortable future.